 Lex knew Cloe was talking about him being with Siva in Taisan’s absence.
 He frowned a little at her, uncomfortable with his feelings going mush on him.
 He managed a half-smirk in the end.
 “When did you become so wise anyways?”

 Cloe shrugged, “I am not a little girl anymore.”

 Apparently not, Lex agreed.
 She had matured in more ways than one in the months she’d been absent of the Mallrats.
 Gone was the bratty, moody teenager.
 She was more of a young woman now.

 At the window with a good view of Lex, Taisan watched he and Cloe chit chatting away, curious as to what was being said.

 “Tai, don’t worry about it.
 He’ll come around, you’ll see,” Bray tried to reassure Taisan.

 She shrugged off Bray’s comforting hand, “Like Amber’s coming around to you?” she snapped then became calm again, “I’m sorry.
 It’s just, well he’s my husband and I betrayed his trust.
 I expected that from him, but what’s my excuse?”

 “I’ll try.”
 Taisan sighed when he was gone.
 Bray was right, she was avoiding Lex too.
 Not intentionally, but it was easy to stay away.
-She didn’t want to make the first move, out of fear.
-And there wasn’t much she feared, but that confrontation.
+She didn’t want to make the first move, out of fear, very unlike her.
+There wasn’t much she feared, but that confrontation gave her a sort of anxiety she wasn’t used to.
 Time, distance, and circumstances had made she and Lex strangers, how could they ever reconcile?